 Jeżynowa street in Podkowa Leśna

 Wiejska 1 in Otrębusy

 The biggest lake in the area.
 A must go for every fan of water sports.
-It is also well accesable by bike.
+It is also well accessible by bike.

 How to get to Zegrzyńskie lake by bike

-Starting from Warsaw’s city center, you can get to Nieporęt (one of the mail cities at Zegrzyńskie) going by the bike path.
-Go along Wisła river cross it by Gdański Bridge.
+Starting from Warsaw’s city center, you can get to Nieporęt (one of the main towns at Zegrzyńskie) going by the bike path.
+Go along Wisła river and cross Gdański Bridge.
 Then at Rondo Żaba turn left at the corner of the cementary and go around it toward Annopol Outlet.